Anatomy of Separation

 NOT Your Responsibilities:

-Biblical Principle: Romans 12:18 says "If possible, from you, be at peace with all men."
-The phrase "if possible" acknowledges that sometimes it's NOT possible.
+Biblical Principle: Romans 12:18 says "If possible, from you being in peace with all men;" The phrase "if possible" acknowledges that sometimes it's NOT possible.
 The phrase "from you" clarifies that you are only responsible for your part, not theirs.

 Consider: Even Jesus didn't force reconciliation on those who rejected Him.
 He wept over Jerusalem but didn't manipulate them into accepting Him.
 Some people choose separation, and we must respect that choice while remaining faithful ourselves.